- Why Research

 Ann Arbor, Michigan

 Goal: To understand the biology of breast cancer stem cells that drive tumor growth and metastasis.

-Breast cancer cells begin as normal breast cells, but they acquire new properties over time that allows them to spread and become resistant to therapy.
-Dr. Wicha is using new technology to investigate the genomic profile—the genes that are turned on or off—of cell types within tumors to identify those that act like cancer stem cells and drive drug resistance and tumor growth.
+Breast cancer cells begin as normal breast cells, but they acquire new properties over time that allow them to spread and become resistant to therapy.
+Dr. Wicha is probing the genomic profile—the genes that are turned on or off—of cell types within tumors to identify those that act like cancer stem cells and can be targeted to prevent drug resistance, tumor growth or tumor dormancy.

 Full Research Summary